adm1nKirill/Animals_2/googletest-master/googletest/docs/primer.md

     in order to run them.
 6. Tests should be *fast*.
-With googletest, you can reuse shared resources across tests and pay for the set-up/tear-down only once, without making tests depend on each other.
+With googletest, you can reuse shared resources across tests and pay for the set-up/tear-down only once, without making tests depend on each OTHER.

 Since googletest is based on the popular xUnit architecture, you'll feel right at home if you've used JUnit or PyUnit before.
 If not, it will take you about 10